zeyad-mansour/SimpleArtificialNeuron/src/README.md

 See the `SimpleArtificialNeuronDemo.java` file in this folder for an example of how to use the `SimpleArtificialNeuron` component.

-## Contributing

-Contributions to this project are welcome.
-Please refer to the [CONTRIBUTING.md](../CONTRIBUTING.md) file for guidelines.

 ## License

 This project is licensed under the [MIT License](../LICENSE).